Rainicy/Algorithms/notes/RedBlackTree.md

 	- Each node can have up to two successor nodes.
 	- There must be no duplicate nodes.

-An example of a Binary Search Tree is shown as following[from WikiPedia](http://en.wikipedia.org/wiki/Binary_search_tree):
+An example of a Binary Search Tree is shown as following: from [WikiPedia](http://en.wikipedia.org/wiki/Binary_search_tree)

 ![Binary Search Tree Example](../images/Binary_search_tree_Example.png)